agutak/aspnet-onion-template/README.md

 - ASP.NET Web API application,
 - gRPC application.

-Both of these solutions are built by following the Onion Architecture.
+Both of these solutions are built according to the Onion Architecture.

 You can create a new solution based on one of these templates by installing the associated NuGet package and using it from Visual Studio 2022 and later or directly with DotNet CLI commands.